patrickkhoury11/DHS-A1-Hueristic/patrickkhoury/DH110/heuristicevaluation/README.md

 ### [Severity Ratings](https://www.nngroup.com/articles/how-to-rate-the-severity-of-usability-problems/) for Usability Problems by Nielsen Norman Group

-The following rating scale can be used to evaluate the severity of usability issues:
+The following rating scale, based upon Nielson's own scale, can be used to evaluate the severity of usability issues:
 | Rating | Description |
 |---|---|
 | 1 | Cosmetic problem only: need not be fixed unless extra time is available on project |